Sad!: Chart performance

-"SAD!" broke numerous commercial performance records following XXXTentacion's death.
+"Sad!" broke numerous commercial performance records following XXXTentacion's death.
 It amassed 10.4 million streams on Spotify on June 19, 2018, breaking the single-day record for streams on the platform.

 It jumped from number 52 to number one on the Billboard Hot 100 on the week beginning June 25, 2018.
 This made him the first act to earn a posthumous Hot 100 number-one single as a lead artist since The Notorious B.I.G. with "Mo Money Mo Problems" in 1997, and overall, the ninth artist to have topped the chart posthumously.
-"SAD!" official audio reached one billion YouTube views on January 14, 2021.
+"Sad!" official audio reached one billion YouTube views on January 14, 2021.

 Music video

-The music video for Onfroy's "SAD!" premiered one day after his memorial service at the BB&T Center on June 28, 2018.
+The music video for Onfroy's "Sad!" premiered one day after his memorial service at the BB&T Center on June 28, 2018.
 The video was written and "creative directed" by Onfroy himself, and directed by JMP.
 In the video, an older X attends the funeral of his younger self, which has his older split-dye yellow-black hair, the same hairstyle that was present in X's famous mugshot after being arrested on domestic violence charges.
 When X approaches the casket to look at his younger self, the younger X suddenly returns to life.
 The two begin fighting in the church and out in the alley.
 Before, during, and after the fight, a dark hooded figure speaks to X, asking various questions and advocating for a way of thinking centered on love rather than hate and for X to realize that the biggest enemy in his life has been himself.
 X defeats his younger self and leaves him lying on the ground in a completely white location.
 A piece of paper appears on the screen that reads, "People change, things change, and so did I." The video concludes with the words "LONG LIVE PRINCE X".
+Many interpreted the music video as a final message of remorse from X for his past actions.
 The video has over 161 million views across YouTube as of March 2023.
-The audio has over 1.2 Billion views as of March 2023, making it his most popular YouTube video.
+The audio has over 1.2 billion views as of March 2023, making it his most popular YouTube video.